YuyangWei/MMSN/README.md

 # MMSN: Multi-modal Siamese Network for Few-shot Knowledge Graph Completion (ICDE 2024)

-MMSN: Meta-learning Multi-modal Siamese Network
+MMSN Meta-learning Multi-modal Siamese Network

-The optimal parameters are presented in the file config.
+The optimal parameters are presented in the file configs.

 Run the code in configs to gain the results in the paper.